 Head west to the state border and you’ll find the “Grand Canyon of the South.”
 Historic Breaks Interstate Park was discovered in 1767 by Daniel Boone and offers all the beauty you’d expect from the mountainous land, where you can take a tranquil hike or bike ride.
 Go for a canoe ride on Laurel Lake or take the family out for a day of geocaching.
 The park is open year-round and boasts motel, cottage and cabin accommodations.

-GREAT DISMAL SWAMP – Suffolk, Va.
+GREAT DISMAL SWAMP – Chesapeake and Suffolk, Va.

 The National Wildlife Refuge is the largest remnant of a habitat that spanned more than one million acres over southern Virginia and northern North Carolina.
 In 1973, the Great Dismal Swamp was donated to The Nature Conservancy, making it a National Wildlife Refuge in 1974.
 If you’re looking to hunt or just take in the beauty of the habitat, the Great Dismal Swamp has activities from hunting and fishing, to photography and environmental education classes.